 - Pre-Order a Field Set, Perimeter, or Mats if you would like a field

-- Talk with your local community about your plans, identifying local engineering and manufacturing companies for possible subject matter expert mentors, sponsors, and other volunteers to help your team — get your students to some of this outreach — and document it in your Engineering Notebook along the way
+- Talk with your local community about your plans, identifying local engineering and manufacturing companies for possible expert mentors, sponsors, and other volunteers to help your team.
+Get your students involved in outreach — and document it in your Engineering Notebook along the way.

 - Get started with Java programming for the robotics season